Sam Dickinson (rugby union): Club career

 Dickinson was born in Manchester and began his career at Caldy.
 He joined Rotherham Titans in 2009 and played 63 times before moving to Northampton Saints three years later.
 He broke his arm days after agreeing to move to Saints and eventually made his debut against Exeter Chiefs in September 2013, over 18 months after signing.
 In April the following year he scored his first points for the Saints with a try in their 28–14 European Challenge Cup quarter-final victory over Sale Sharks.
-In 2014 Dickson started as Northampton beat Saracens to win the Premiership final.
+In 2014 Dickinson started as Northampton beat Saracens to win the Premiership final.

 After making 89 appearances for Saints and captaining Northampton's second side the Wanderers to the Aviva 'A' League title in the 2016/17 season, it was announced that Dickinson would part company with Saints at the conclusion of the current season.

 On 13 February 2018, Dickinson signed for RFU Championship club Ealing Trailfinders on long-term deal with immediate effect, leaving Northampton.

 At the end of the 2019/20 season, Dickinson left Ealing Trailfinders before rejoining Caldy.